1987 Vanniyar reservation agitation: Violence against Dalits

 Violence against Dalits began on the first day when members of the Dalit community joined policemen in cleaning up the debris left by the protests.
 The activists of the Vanniyar Sangam allegedly warned the Dalits not to obstruct their agitation.
 When some Dalits refused, numerous Dalit settlements were destroyed.
 The rioting began with the burning of 100 Dalit homes in Sundaripalayam.
 Clashes escalated between both the communities on many villages where local scores were settled.

 Vanniyar Sangham activists targeted Dalit communities who had impeded their agitation by burning Dalit hamlets in the northern districts in the following days, including around 80 houses in Chitharasoor and Mazhavaranoor, more than 75 houses in Nellikuppam, and an uncertain number of houses in Kandarakottai.
 On September 21, 1987, about 1,000 Vanniyar Sangam activists set fire to Endathur hamlet near Uttiramenur.
 On September 23, 1987, Vanniyar Sangam agitators went to four villages in Alampakkam, near Cuddalore and burned approximately 1,200 Dalit homes which displaced an estimated 5,000 Dalit inhabitants.

 Detentions and casualties

 During the unrest, the police took 20,461 people into custody, including about 2,500 people who were detained as a preventive measure.
 During the course of the week-long protests, police shooting killed an estimated 23 Vanniyars.

 Aftermath

-Chief minister, MGR, was in a hospital in the United States at the time of the protests.
+Chief minister, MGR, was in a hospital for a check up in the United States at the time of the protests.
 After returning to India, he met with the community but was unable to reach an agreement.
 MGR died within a couple of days.

 The incident forced the DMK government led by M. Karunanidhi to create a Most backward class (MBC) quota with 108 castes, including Vanniyars which granted them 20 per cent reservation in education and employment in 1989.